List of the most prominent summits of the United States

 Denali is one of only three summits on Earth with more than 6,000 m of topographic prominence.
 Three summits of the United States possess a prominence greater than 4,000 m, six exceed 3,500 m, ten exceed 3,000 m, 19 exceed 2,500 m, 45 exceed 2,000 m, 128 ultra-prominent summits exceed 1,500 m, and 264 major summits exceed 1,000 m of topographic prominence.

 Most prominent summits

-Of these 200 most prominent summits of the United States, 84 are located in Alaska, 17 in California, 17 in Nevada, 14 in Washington, 12 in Montana, 11 in Utah, nine in Arizona, seven in Hawaii, six in Colorado, six in Oregon, four in Wyoming, four in Idaho, four in New Mexico, two in North Carolina, and one each in New Hampshire, New York, Tennessee, Texas and Maine.
+Of the 200 most prominent summits of the United States, 84 are located in Alaska, 17 in California, 17 in Nevada, 14 in Washington, 12 in Montana, 11 in Utah, nine in Arizona, seven in Hawaii, six in Colorado, six in Oregon, four in Wyoming, four in Idaho, four in New Mexico, two in North Carolina, and one each in New Hampshire, New York, Tennessee, Texas and Maine.
 Four of these peaks lie on the international border between Alaska and British Columbia, four lie on the international border between Alaska and Yukon, and one lies on the state border between Tennessee and North Carolina.